Home » Recipes » Pastry Cream

 4

-Pour everything back into the saucepan you used to heat the milk in and cook over medium heat, whisking constantly, being careful to scrape the bottom and the corners of the pan; this should take about 3-5 minutes.
+Pour everything back into the saucepan you used to heat the milk in and cook over medium-low heat, whisking constantly, being careful to scrape the bottom and the corners of the pan; this should take about 3-5 minutes.
 When large bubbles start to appear and the custard has thickened into thick pudding-like consistency, reduce the heat to low simmer for 30 seconds or so, then remove the pan from heat.

 5